 To understand mold is as simple as understanding life itself.
-Every single thing on the planet needs some basic things to survive.
+Every single thing on the planet, including mold, needs some basic things to survive.

-We all live in shelters of some kind whether it be in a house or somewhere protected.
-As with all things, all rules have some exceptions but without some form of shelter, in some areas we would parish.
+We all live in shelters of some kind whether it be in a house or somewhere else protected.
+Some molds prefer to be sheltered by the layers of wall and roofing materials present in your house.

-The second thing is food and for some molds, your home is the food some molds need to survive.
+The second thing is food and for some molds, your home is the food they need to survive.

-The final item is moisture and of the three, we can have the best on effect on this one.
+The final item is water and of the three, we can have the biggest effect on this one.

 If we control the moisture in our homes, we can control what lives there.